-B. Cease using the surveillance technology as soon as practicable or when the exigent circumstance ends, whichever is sooner.
+B. Cease using the surveillance technology within thirty (30) days as soon as practicable or when the exigent circumstance ends, whichever is sooner.
 All use must end when the exigent circumstances end;

 C. Only keep and maintain data related to the exigent circumstance and dispose of any data that is not relevant to an ongoing investigation;